-"Did you know you can now see a doctor without leaving the house?
+"Did you know you can now see a doctor on an evening or weekend?

 Secure appointments with access to your complete medical history.

 Get started at PushDoctor.co.uk/NHS, or download the Push Doctor app to book an appointment whenever suits you.